apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/cdc/usage.en.md

 #### Prerequisites

-1. Prepare the library, table, and data of the CDC source end.
+1. Prepare the database, table, and data of the CDC source end.

 ```sql
 DROP DATABASE IF EXISTS ds_0;